Jobsite Safety Hazards: Raising Awareness To Eliminate Fatalities

 OSHA says compliance with existing trenching standards would prevent most, if not all, fatal incidents.
 Included among those standards is having a protective system for trenches 5 feet or deeper, unless it is made entirely in stable rock, and a competent person has examined the ground and found no indication of a potential cave-in.

-A competent person is any individual, selected by the employer, who is capable of identifying existing and predictable hazards or working conditions that are hazardous, unsanitary or dangerous to workers; can determine soil types and required protective systems; and is authorized to take prompt corrective measures.
+A competent person is any individual, selected by the employer, who is capable of identifying existing and predictable jobsite safety hazards or working conditions that are hazardous, unsanitary or dangerous to workers; can determine soil types and required protective systems; and is authorized to take prompt corrective measures.
 OSHA requires that a competent person conduct daily inspection of a trench before workers enter.

 Safe access and egress, including ladders, steps, ramps or other safe means, are required for employees working in trench excavations 4 feet or deeper.
 They must be located within 25 feet of all workers.

 Other general rules include keeping heavy equipment away from trench edges; keeping soil and other materials at least 2 feet from the edges; knowing where underground utilities are located before digging; testing for atmospheric hazards; and ensuring that workers wear high-visibility or other suitable clothing.